DanielDiazHernandezPP/ProntoPagaDocs/docs/PayIns/payins-peru/payins-peru-cipcode.md

     "method_type": "null",
     "method_detail": "null",
     "hash": "789cec4be3d8251974a4da660b417169",
-    "sign": "Signature of the parameters"
+    "sign": "Signature of the parameters",
     "cip": "42277677"
 }
 ```